confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-flink/README.md

 SELECT COUNT(*) as number_of_customers FROM shoe_customers_keyed;
 ```

-5. Look up one specific customer in the keyed Table (shoe_customers_keyed):
+5. Look up one specific customer in the keyed Table (shoe_customers_keyed).
 ```sql
 SELECT *
  FROM shoe_customers_keyed
  WHERE customer_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```

-6.Look up the specific customer change history in non-keyed Table (shoe_customers):
+6.Look up the specific customer change history in non-keyed Table (shoe_customers).
 ```sql
 SELECT *
  FROM shoe_customers